DeloitteAU/react-habitat/README.md

 **Note** It's important that the output built javascript file is included at the end of the DOM just before the closing body tag.

-Rendering components is not all that special, but passing properties directly from html attributes is.
+Resolving and registering components alone is not all that special, but passing data to it via html attributes is pretty useful.
+This allows the backend to easily pass data to your components in a modular fashion.
 To do this you use [predefined prefix's](#passing-properties-props-to-your-components) such as `data-prop`.

-For example the following would create a new `MyReactComponent` with `title` and `colour` props.
+For example the following would create a new `MyReactComponent` instance with `title` and `colour` props.

 ```html
 <div